ansys/pydyna/examples/README.txt

 ========

-Here are a series of examples using LS-DYNA with PyDYNA.
+These examples use LS-DYNA with PyDYNA.